soloexcel/nftdapp/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+This will start the development server and you can access the platform on http://localhost:3000 with your browser to see the result.

+Whether you are an artist looking to monetize your work, a collector searching for unique and rare items, or simply curious about the world of NFTs, PROWESS is the perfect platform for you.
+Join us today and discover the future of digital ownership.